Warning: The BIGFISH is Fun & Addictive!

 A Pile of Fish

 Capt.
-Ted DeAgano of Scales N Tales charters ask for a hand with a big party he had coming from Jackson, MS. We fished Delacroix and when the day was done, we didn't leave many in the water.
+Ted DeAgano of Scales N Tales charters asked for a hand with a big party he had coming from Jackson, MS. We fished Delacroix and when the day was done, we didn't leave many in the water.

 I started under the birds with three guys pulling in five fish at a time (two on tandem rigs and one single).
 With a load of trout we headed into the broken marsh and put 12 beautiful Redfish in the boat.
 Both Seth and David's first reds.
 We met up with Capt.
 Ted and Capt.
 Ahab and found they had boat loads as well.